-EDAD 620I, Data and School Improvement Internship 2 credits
+EDAD 620I Data and School Improvement Internship

-Working closely with a leadership coach and building supervisor, future principals will apply coursework in an internship experience in all four levels: early childhood, elementary, middle school or high school.
+Working with a building or district supervisor, who is a licensed K-12 administrator, aspiring principals will apply coursework in an internship experience at the early childhood, elementary, high school, or special education level specific to the course content.
+(Students need experiences in all four levels during the program's four internship courses.
+All four need not be met in each internship experience.)
 Students can expect to analyze programs, classrooms, PLC's and students in need according to comprehensive data compilation.
-110 hours of clinical observations required.
-(2 credits)
+110 hours of clinical observations required Internship courses are most successful when taken immediately after their partner content course.
+EDAD620I is best suited to be taken after EDAD620.

-EDAD 630, Ethics, Supervision and Evaluation 3 credits
+EDAD 630 Ethics, Supervision and Evaluation

 Working closely with a leadership coach and building supervisor, future principals will apply coursework in an internship experience in at least one of four levels: early childhood, elementary, middle school or high school.
 Students can expect to be engaged with pre-observation and post-observation conferences, designing evaluation tools, analyzing specific ethics cases and understanding appropriate supervision of teachers and staff.
 110 hours of clinical observations required.
-(2 credits)

-EDAD 630I, Ethics, Supervision and Evaluation Internship 2 credits
+EDAD 630I Ethics, Supervision and Evaluation Internship